 If you would like to see more videos please subscribe HERE.
 It’s free!

-For this pattern, I am using DK weight Fibra Natura 100% organic cotton yarn in three colors, light brown, dark brown and red.
+For this pattern, I am using DK weight 100% cotton yarn (here!) in three colors, light brown, dark brown and red.
 I just love, love this yarn.
-It’s so soft comparing to other cotton yarns.
+It’s so soft compared to other cotton yarns.
 And all the colors are so beautiful.
 I used dark brown for the sole, tail and antlers, light brown for the upper part, head and some red yarn for the nose.
-Yes, this booties are in the Rudolph the Red-Nosed Reindeer theme.
+Yes, these booties are in the Rudolph the Red-Nosed Reindeer theme.
 With the DK weight yarn, I am using 3.5 mm or E/4 crochet hook.
 I love the one with the handle.
 It’s my favorite one.
 Probably because it’s not so pointy on the hook.
 Very pointy crochet hooks can separate the strand of the yarn when crocheting and can be very annoying, especially if you are a very fast crocheter.
 You will also need a yarn needle to weave in all the ends and scissors to cut them.
 And don’t forget on those stitch markers, they are life savers.
 I usually mark my first stitch of each round or row.
 Glue gun and small eyes are optional.
 I will use the glue gun to attach all the parts on the baby booties.
 If your baby is very playful, rather them attaching all these parts with a glue gun, sew them on the booties.
 And rather than attaching the small plastic eyes use real safety eyes, that have a small safety part on the back that is almost impossible to take off.
 But remember, if you do not attach them carefully they might slide between stitches and fall out.
 Baby can stick them into the month and… The third and the safest option is to use the thread and the needle.
 They would look cute as well.

 I used the same pattern for the sole as I did when I was designing Bow Baby Booties.
 It’s made of half double crochet stitches, four decreasing stitches on the back and six on the front side of the sole.
 The final size of my sole is 9.0 cm or 3.5 in and it’s suitable for 0 – 6 months old baby.
-You can easily make your baby booties bigger using larger crochet hook and different yarn weight.
+You can easily make your baby booties bigger using a larger crochet hook and different yarn weight.

 I used slip stitches to join each round.
 I think this is the most tricky part when you are working in rounds and not rows.
 Slip stitches are usually just used as joining stitches and most crocheters don’t count them as real stitches, just as a joining part of each round.
 It can get confusing sometimes, especially if you are a beginner.
 If you can’t see the difference between a slip stitch and a normal stitch you can accidentally start adding new stitches with every round.
 To prevent this, insert the marker into the slips stitch or really carefully count all of your stitches each round.